GoogleCloudPlatform/generative-ai/gemini/sample-apps/gemini-streamlit-cloudrun/README.md

 2. Your application requires access to two environment variables:

-   - `GCP_PROJECT` : This the Google Cloud project ID.
+   - `GCP_PROJECT` : This is the Google Cloud project ID.
    - `GCP_REGION` : This is the region in which you are deploying your Cloud Run app.
 For example, `us-central1`.

    These variables are needed since the Vertex AI initialization needs the Google Cloud project ID and the region.
 The specific code line from the `app.py`